Installing tsuru client¶

-This document describes how you can install those clients, using pre-compiled binaries or building them from source.
+This document describes how you can install tsuru CLI, using pre-compiled binaries, packages or building them from source.

 Using homebrew (Mac OS X only)¶